arfat-xyz/quizy/README.md

 - If Prisma client complains, run `npx prisma generate`.
 - If emails fail, verify `GMAIL_EMAIL`, `GMAIL_PASSWORD` (use an App Password for Gmail), and `NODEMAILER_FROM` values.

-## Contact

-If you need help, open an issue in the repository or contact the maintainers.

----

-Generated on: October 19, 2025